We ended the Tobermory drought!

-We’re rolling out the red carpet this month to welcome back one of the world’s favourite Hebridean malts after a long and painful absence from our shores (and our glasses!).
+In August we rolled out the red carpet to welcome back one of the world’s favourite Hebridean malts after a long and painful absence from our shores (and our glasses!).

 Returning with a bang, the brand new Tobermory 12 Year Old replaces the legendary 10 Year Old and marks the reopening of one of Scotland’s oldest and best-loved distilleries after a two-year closure for essential refurbishments.